Recognising excellence in the mainstay of legal research

 The final determination of any eligibility shall be assessed by the relevant Award Panel for the given award.

-The application the 2020 ALRA Article/Chapter Award, must be accompanied by an application form:
+The application for the 2022 ALRA Article/Chapter Award must be accompanied by an application form:

 - confirming that the application complies with the above eligibility requirements;